 THE DETAILS: Some Moon hoax proponents wonder how astronauts could flex their fingers inside the bulky gloves of their spacesuits and more generally how they could move at all, since the suits, if pressurized as NASA claims, would have inflated like balloons in the vacuum of space and would have become impossibly rigid.
 Yet Apollo photographs show astronauts on the Moon moving around quite comfortably, with suits that show no sign of ballooning and are actually flexible and surprisingly creased and saggy.

-This objection can be dismissed simply by considering that the American, Russian and Chinese spacesuits currently worn by astronauts during spacewalks on the International Space Station and in Chinese spaceflights are quite obviously flexible and don’t balloon, so there must be a way to solve these allegedly unsurmountable problems.
+This objection can be dismissed simply by considering that the American, Russian and Chinese spacesuits currently worn today by astronauts during spacewalks on the International Space Station and in Chinese spaceflights are quite obviously flexible and don’t balloon, and neither did the suits used in Skylab or Shuttle flights or by cosmonauts aboard Soyuz spacecraft or the Mir space station, so there must be a way to solve these allegedly unsurmountable problems.
 That way is essentially the same one introduced by Russian and American spacesuits of the 1960s.

-Figure 8-22.
-Left: Charlie Duke (Apollo 16) tests the flexing of his Pressure Garment.
-Right: Ron Evans (Apollo 17) checks the upward reach of his arm while wearing both the inner Pressure Garment and the white outer protective suit.
+Figure 8.17-6.
+Ron Evans (Apollo 17) checks the maximum upward reach of his arm while wearing both the inner Pressure Garment and the white outer protective suit.

 In summary, the Apollo spacesuits don’t look like they’re pressurized simply because what we normally see is their outer layer, which indeed wasn’t pressurized.